-Camden Council (through the Supporting People Directorate) and Camden's schools and children's centres have a joint duty to safeguard and promote the welfare of children attending school or nursery in the borough.
+Camden's Children and Learning Directorate and Camden's schools and children's centres have a joint duty to safeguard and promote the welfare of children attending school or nursery in the borough.
 As a result, Camden also has a duty to ensure all children in the borough are receiving a suitable full time education based on their needs and aptitudes.

-This guidance has been developed by Camden's Education services and Children's Safeguarding and Social Work (CSSW) service in order to ensure that schools, children's centres and council staff are able to:
+This guidance has been developed by Camden Learning and Children's Safeguarding and Family Help (CSFH) in order to ensure that schools, children's centres and council staff are able to:

-- identify those children of statutory school age who are not on roll at school or who are removed from the school roll and take appropriate steps to ensure they are receiving a suitable education; - recognise when a child is at risk of harm as a result of going missing from school and make appropriate referrals to CSSW or the Pupil Attendance Service; - work jointly and share information effectively to enable children and families to get support with their education at an early stage in order to prevent poor outcomes.
+- identify those children of statutory school age who are not on roll at school or who are removed from the school roll and take appropriate steps to ensure they are receiving a suitable education; - recognise those children who have a pattern of being persistently absent from school; - recognise when a child is at risk of harm as a result of going missing or absent from school and make appropriate referrals to CSFH or the Pupil Attendance Service: - work jointly and share information effectively to enable children and families to get support with their education at an early stage in order to prevent poor outcomes.